 I look forward to the day when the transition from passive learning to active living has ended and we all see the word "school" and its various forms as a strange little artifact of the past.
 That will be the day when there is no longer a need to label how we live (and inevitably learn) in our families, to devise parameters for those labels, or to judge those who disagree about their definitions.

-Wendy Priesnitz is a pioneer in the field of learning without schooling, the founder and editor of Life Learning Magazine, and author of School Free - The Homeschooling Handbook, Challenging Assumptions in Education, Beyond School: Living As If School Doesn't Exist, and a number of other titles, as well as the editor of the anthology of essays from Life Learning called Life Learning: Lessons from the Educational Frontier.
-She has two adult daughters who grew up without school.
-Learn more about her and read her personal blog.
+Wendy Priesnitz is a pioneer in the field of learning without schooling, the founder and editor of Life Learning Magazine, and author of School Free - The Homeschooling Handbook, Challenging Assumptions in Education, Beyond School: Living As If School Doesn't Exist, and a number of other titles, as well as the editor of the anthology of essays from Life Learning Magazine called Life Learning: Lessons from the Educational Frontier.
+She has two adult daughters who learned without school in the 1970s and '80s.